Before you go, sign up for our email newsletter to get inspiring stories, expert advice, and more.

 For nearly twenty years, this has been a space they cherish.
 This is a space where they are no longer in the minority.
 This Circle has become a space where they can be unapologetically ambitious.

 Nancy starts off with a bit of housekeeping—reading updates from the month since the group last met.
 And there are quite a few of them: upcoming workshops and networking events and news about their signature initiative, the Engaged Latina Leadership Activist (ELLA) Program.

 “We have the power to build something that’s greater than the sum of its parts.
 It’s like the idea of a rising tide: we make each other better.”

-The coalition is in constant metamorphosis, as new members cycle through workshops and forums, different women take on the responsibility of mentoring the high-school and college-aged ELLAs, and young Latinas join the working board to try their hand at driving the strategic direction of the organization.
+This Circle is in constant metamorphosis, as new members cycle through workshops and forums, different women take on the responsibility of mentoring the high-school and college-aged ELLAs, and young Latinas join the working board to try their hand at driving the strategic direction of the Circle, and organization at-large.
 Their ultimate aim is to help one another—and all Latinas in the Bay Area—achieve their potential.

 As one member puts it, “We have the power to build something that’s greater than the sum of its parts.
 It’s like the idea of a rising tide: we make each other better.”

-The coalition has its own Lean In Circle, which has served as the women’s home for professional development for the past two years.
-Their Circle, one of 40,000 around the world, offers opportunities for members to build confidence, learn negotiation skills, and refine mentorship relationships in any field they choose.
+The Lean In Circle within LCSV has served as the women’s home for professional development for the past two years.
+Their Circle, one of 41,000 around the world, offers opportunities for members to build confidence, learn negotiation skills, and refine mentorship relationships in any field they choose.